VentuRobotics/.github/profile/README.md

 ## Manifesto

-The name "VentuRobotics" is a fusion of "Venture," indicating a willingness to undertake new and risky projects with the potential for innovation, and "Robotics."
+The name "VentuRobotics" is a fusion of "Venture" indicating a willingness to undertake new and risky projects with the potential for innovation, and "Robotics."
 This combination implies a bold and pioneering spirit in the realm of robotics, emphasizing both the adventurous nature of the venture and its specific focus on robotics technology.
 It suggests a forward-thinking, innovative approach to solving problems and advancing the field, with a focus on exploration, innovation, and pushing the boundaries of current technology.